 Family-friendly suburbs of Boston

-For expats moving with children, it will be a priority to find a home in close proximity to a good school.
-Many of Boston’s family-friendly neighbourhoods (and some of the city's best schools) are located outside the city limits.
+For expats moving with children, it will be a priority to find a home close to a good school.
+Many of Boston’s family-friendly neighbourhoods – and some of the city's best schools – are located outside the city limits.

 Westborough is a family-friendly town located west of Boston.
-There is a strong community spirit in this area and lots of local events taking place on weekends that the whole family can enjoy.
-Westborough is home to a number of good schools, which is why a lot of local as well as expat families choose to live here.
+There is a strong community spirit in this area with lots of local events taking place on weekends that the whole family can enjoy.
+Westborough is home to some good schools, which is why a lot of local as well as expat families choose to live here.
 The town is about 45 minutes by car from Boston’s city centre and well served by MBTA commuter rail services.
 It is also well located in relation to major highways such as the Interstate 90, Route 30 and Route 9.